LeonHLJ/FAC-Net/README.md

 - Two stream evaluation

-Please first modify the argument of `rgb-model-id` and `flow-model-id` to correspond to the training ids in `test_main.py`, and set `rgb-load-epoch` and `flow-load-epoch` to the epoch of the best model.
+Modify the argument of `rgb-model-id` and `flow-model-id` in `test_options.py` to correspond to the training ids, and set `rgb-load-epoch` and `flow-load-epoch` to the epoch of the best model.
-Runn the command below.
+Run the command below.

 ~~~~
 $ python test_main.py